etcd-io/etcd/Documentation/optimal-cluster-size.md

 etcd's Raft consensus algorithm is most efficient in small clusters between 3 and 9 peers.
 For clusters larger than 9, etcd will select a subset of instances to participate in the algorithm in order to keep it efficient.
 The end of this document briefly explores how etcd works internally and why these choices have been made.

-## Cluster Management

-You can manage the active cluster size through the [cluster config API](https://github.com/coreos/etcd/blob/master/Documentation/api.md#cluster-config). `activeSize` represents the etcd peers allowed to actively participate in the consensus algorithm.

-If the total number of etcd instances exceeds this number, additional peers are started as [standbys](https://github.com/coreos/etcd/blob/master/Documentation/design/standbys.md), which can be promoted to active participation if one of the existing active instances has failed or been removed.

 ## Internals of etcd

 ### Writing to etcd